lexach91/US-accidents/README.md

     ![Top 10 States, Counties, And Cities row charts](assets/documentation/tops.png)

-    - These row charts show top 10 States, Counties, and Cities by the amount of accidents
+    - These row charts show the top 10 States, Counties, and Cities by the number of accidents

     - Each row can be clicked to apply filters to other charts

-    - Hovering above each row will show a tooltip with the name of the state, county, or city and the amount of accidents
+    - Hovering above each row will show a tooltip with the name of the State, County, or City and the number of accidents

     - Charts created with DC.js library (dc.rowChart)